Kai Daryanani: 2024

 Daryanani made his Formula Regional debut at the 2024 Macau Grand Prix with Evans GP.
-He qualified in 26th, and made improvements in the qualifying race, making 6 places to finish 20th, which would be his grid position for the main race.
+He qualified in 26th, and made improvements in the qualifying race, making six places to finish 20th, which would be his grid position for the main race.
 However, Daryanani crashed out of the main race and was unable to finish the race.

 2025

-Daryanani is set for a full season in the 2025 Formula Regional Middle East Championship, continuing his successful partnership with Evans GP.
+Daryanani competed the full season in the 2025 Formula Regional Middle East Championship, continuing his successful partnership with Evans GP.

+2026

+Daryanani moved to the Formula Regional European Championship with Trident in 2026.
+He also raced in the pre-season Formula Regional Middle East Trophy with them.